theMK2k/Media-Hoarder/DONE.md

 - [x] person dialog: fix photo url
 - [x] (hot reload) search filter is active but not shown in search text box
 - [x] MediaList: disable "IMDB relink" button when scan is in progress
-- [x] IMDB Scraper: on a German IP, we still get the German title as Primary Title even though we set all languages to English
+- [x] IMDB Scraper: on a German IP, we still get the German title as Primary Title even though we Select All languages to English
   - [x] use "Accept-Language": "en" header on all calls to IMDB
 - [x] Linux version doesn't fetch data / endless loop? (in our test VM)
   - [x] test in livecd (successful, fetch from web is working as expected)